Optimization of Algorithmic Errors in Analog Quantum Simulations: Hamiltonian Engineering Methods

 is used to define a ``true-first order" method

 Applying $\frac{\pi}{2}$-pulses in the same direction twice leads to destructive interference of the error terms plaguing $\mathcal{S}_{1/2}$.
 This comes at the cost of a residual global $Z$ rotation by $\pi$.
 This overall rotation is easy to keep track of and correct for in subsequent stages of a simulation.
-To extend this Trotter-like approach, we present a ``pseudo-second order" sequence, $\tilde{\mathcal{S}}_1$, which carefully rearranges the gates in $\mathcal{S}_1$ to remove errors at order $\mathcal{O}(t^2)$
+To extend this Trotter-like approach, we present a ``pseudo-second order" sequence, $\tilde{\mathcal{S}}_1$, which carefully rearranges the gates in $\mathcal{S}_1$ to remove errors at order $\mathit{O}(t^2)$

 Finally, there is the fully symmetrized version of $\mathcal{S}_1$ according to the formula $\mathcal{S}_2(\vec{t},\epsilon) = \mathcal{S}_1(\vec{t},\epsilon) \mathcal{S}_1(-\vec{t},-\epsilon)^\dagger$ \cite{suzuki_1976}.
-As one would expect, all errors $\mathcal{O}(\epsilon^2,\epsilon t,t^2)$ vanish due to the symmetry, making this a ``true-second order" sequence
+As one would expect, all errors $\mathit{O}(\epsilon^2,\epsilon t,t^2)$ vanish due to the symmetry, making this a ``true-second order" sequence

 These pulse sequences are illustrated in Fig. \ref{fig:zz_pulse_sequences}.
 The parameter $\vec{t} = (t_x,t_y,t_z)$ specifies the amount of time to evolve without a magnetic field in the respective frames $XX,YY,ZZ$.
-They obey $\tau c_i' = t_i + \mathcal{O}(\epsilon)$ since the finite pulse width also contributes to these coefficients, and the $t_i$ need to be adjusted accordingly.
+They obey $\tau c_i' = t_i + \mathit{O}(\epsilon)$ since the finite pulse width also contributes to these coefficients, and the $t_i$ need to be adjusted accordingly.
 It is important to reiterate that the sequences $\mathcal{S}_1$ and $\tilde{\mathcal{S}}_1$ reproduce evolution under $H_{XXX}$ up to a global $Z$ $\pi$-rotation, which is accounted for in this analysis.
-The choices of $t_i$ to reproduce a single step of $H_{XXX}$ evolution optimally for each sequence are presented in Table \ref{tab:method_comparison}.

 The constant drive field method of Refs. \cite{1a,1c} is an example of continuous driving.
 Similar methods have been explored in various contexts within simulations \cite{eckstein2023largescale}.
 This approach involves the constant driving field